-Menu Item Description Zoom to 100% (Option-Command-0) Displays the canvas area at its direct pixel size.
-Zoom to Fit (Control-Command-0) When the canvas is obscured, adjusts the display size so that it is completely visible in the window.
+Menu Item Description Zoom to Fit (Control-Command-0) When the canvas is obscured, adjusts the display size so that it is completely visible in the window.
 Show Checkerboard Displays transparent portions of the background as checkerboard to distinguish them from opaque portions that are the same color as the background.
-To export video with an alpha channel, use the Lossless - ProRes with Alpha preset or a custom derivative (see Exporting Your Video).
+To export video with an alpha channel, use the Lossless - ProRes with Alpha preset or a custom derivative (see Exporting Your Video ).
 Show Captions Displays closed caption text on the canvas.
+Hide/Show Inspector Hides or shows the inspector panels.
+Hide/Show Timeline Hides or shows the timeline.
+Show/Hide Quick Media Library Shows or hides the Quick Media Library.
 Zoom Timeline to Fit (Control-T) Scales the timeline downward to display it entirely in the window.
 Zoom Timeline In (=) Expands the timeline.
 Zoom Timeline Out (-) Contracts the timeline.
 Switch to Inspector (Command 0 - 9) Displays the selected Property pane: Video, Audio, Screen Recording, Callout, Annotations, Text, and Media (library).
 Select Focus Timeline to return keyboard events back to the timeline.
 For example, when you are editing a text box on the timeline, you can select Focus Timeline, then use shortcuts.
 Snapping Toggles snapping for both the canvas and timeline.
 (Control-N) When snapping is on, the mouse snaps to various guide-lines.
 For example, on the canvas, the mouse snaps your objects to the center and edges of your canvas.
 It also snaps to other objects, if you have any.
 On the timeline, the mouse snaps to the beginnings and endings of actions and clips.
 Checked/On by default.
 You can temporarily toggle snapping by holding down the Command key.
 Scrub Live Audio (Shift-S) When activated, you can hear the audio track while dragging the scrubber.
-Checked/On by default.
-Show Audio Waveforms When activated, clips that contain audio have the audio waveform shown along the center of the clip.
 Checked/On by default.